JosianeCMagalhaes/JosianeCMagalhaes/README.md

 </div>

 <div>
-<em>"Ain't about how fast I get there,
-ain't about what's waiting on the other side, it's the climb"
+<em>"Ain't about how fast I get there, ain't about what's waiting on the other side, it's the climb."
 </div>

 <!-- GITHUB STATUS -->